umd-mith/sg-data/data/intro/clean/introduction.md

-Safie most likely was not in the ur-text, and when she was introduced into that "very long" Chapter 4 that MWS wrote in late November/early December (she finished it by 5 December—see "*Frankenstein* Chronology" as well as transcription pages 317 and 319 in this edition), she was apparently first called "Maimouna," a name that may be traced to Robert Southey's Maimuna in *Thalaba*, a name that PBS used as a nickname for
+Safie most likely was not in the ur-text, and when she was introduced into that "very long" Chapter 4 that MWS wrote in late November/early December (she finished it by 5 December---see "*Frankenstein* Chronology" as well as transcription pages 317 and 319 in this edition), she was apparently first called "Maimouna," a name that may be traced to Robert Southey's Maimuna in *Thalaba*, a name that PBS used as a nickname for